yvonnejansen/FROE/README.md

 ## How to get started

-The template contains a demo study based on [[https://aviz.fr/blinded|this work]] to get you started.
-Make sure have read the description of the file system above; especially concerning the directories pages and setup.
+The template contains a demo study based on [this work](https://aviz.fr/blinded) to get you started.
+Make sure to have read the description of the file system above; especially concerning the directories pages and setup.
 Comments within the files should help understand how the framework works and how to adapt the existing code to your case.